Simon Patterson: High Noon

 Simon Patterson is one of the most consistently inventive of the generation of London-based artists who came to international prominence in the 1990s.
 A complex manipulation of systems of classification, documentation, description and understanding, his work urges us to reconsider how and why we think we know what we know.

-In the lower galleries, key existing works like The Great Bear, the artist’s well known re-working of the London underground map, and The Last Supper Arranged According to the Sweeper Formation (Jesus Christ in Goal), an early wall drawing that plays havoc with two hitherto sacrosanct articles of religious and sporting faith, frame major new projects.
-Time Piece is a film commissioned for this exhibition, in which Patterson edits new footage of old watches according to the timing of the climactic sequences of the classic Western High Noon.
-Ur combines the street plan of the Iraqi city of Ur with a wiring diagram, offering a new approach to ancient and contemporary civilisation.
+In the lower galleries, key existing works, The Great Bear, the artist’s well known re-working of the London underground map, and The Last Supper Arranged According to the Sweeper Formation (Jesus Christ in Goal), an early wall drawing that plays havoc with two hitherto sacrosanct articles of religious and sporting faith, framed major new projects.
+Time Piece is a film commissioned for this exhibition, in which Patterson edited new footage of old watches according to the timing of the climactic sequences of the classic Western High Noon.
+Ur combined the street plan of the Iraqi city of Ur with a wiring diagram, offering a new approach to ancient and contemporary civilisation.

 Exhibition supported by The Elephant Trust, The Foyle Foundation and Scottish Art Council Lottery Fund